UW-Madison Google Workspace - Usage Guidelines

-UW-Madison Google Apps is available only to UW-Madison students, faculty and staff with an active NetID.
+UW-Madison Google Workspace is available only to UW-Madison students, faculty and staff with an active NetID.
 Authorized users are subject to the following additional requirements:

 - Maintain the integrity of your data files, including performing regular back-ups.
 Do not rely on Google or UW-Madison to back-up your data.
 UW-Madison is not responsible for lost data.

 - Comply with campus policies regarding UW-Madison's intellectual property.

 - While you can access many Google Apps with your UW-Madison account, only Google Drive (includes Docs, Sheets, Presentations, and Forms), Sites, Groups, Meet, Jamboard, Keep, and Calendar are protected by the Google Apps for Education terms of service.